Chocos

 Chocos is a breakfast cereal manufactured by Kellogg's and sold in various European and South Asian countries.
-They are usually shaped in 'scoops'.
-The usual flavor that they come in is chocolate.
-There are a variety of flavors and shapes that they come in.
+They are usually chocolate-flavored and shaped in 'scoops', but also come in other flavors and shapes.

-It is a hugely popular cereal in India.
-The mascot of Chocos in India was Choco the Bear until 2005 when he was replaced by Coco the Monkey, who is also the mascot of Cocoa Krispies.
+It is especially popular in India.
+The mascot was Choco the Bear until 2005 when he was replaced by Coco the Monkey, who is also the mascot of Cocoa Krispies.

-The cereal itself is similar to Chocapic.
-Often, Chocos is involved with promotional styles that utilizes various movie characters, such as Spiderman.
+The cereal is similar to Chocapic, and often promotes well-known fictional characters, such as Spider-Man.